krashanoff/whoami/src/about.md

 layout: layouts/post.njk
 ---

 Hello.
-I'm Leo, a fourth year computer science undergrad at UCLA and incoming engineer at Booz Allen Hamilton.
+I'm Leo, an incoming engineer at Booz Allen Hamilton.
 My pronouns are he/him.
-I write software and write about software.
-In my free time, I study Japanese.
+I focus on networks and security.
+In my free time, I study programming languages and Japanese.
+Thoughts expressed on my blog are my own.

 You can find me on GitHub as [@krashanoff](https://github.com/krashanoff).

-Thoughts expressed on my blog are my own.

 Need to email me?
 Email `hello` at this address.